noam87/noamswebsite/content/q/john_stuart_mill.md

 > difficulty.

-This passage serves to highlight a major failing from our educators and political writers, who typically paraphrase and bastardize unfavorable views, and weaken their arguments to make them appear less persuasive, leaving the audience with the false impression that good morality is self-evident.
+This passage serves to highlight a major failing from our educators and political writers, who so liberally paraphrase and bastardize unfavorable views, and weaken their arguments to make them appear less persuasive, leaving the audience with a false impression that good morality is self-evident.

 Good morals are far from self evident.
 It is not self evident that slavery is wrong; it is not self evident that anyone has a right to exist; nor is it self